cyverse/gocommands/README.md

 export IRODS_USER_PASSWORD="your password"
 ```

-Then run `gocommands` with `-e` flag.
+Then run `Gocommands` with `-e` flag.
 ```bash
 gocmd -e ls
 ```

-Some of field values, such as `IRODS_USER_PASSWORD` can be omitted if you don't want to put it in clear text. `gocommands` will ask you to type the missing field values in runtime.
+Some of field values, such as `IRODS_USER_PASSWORD` can be omitted if you don't want to put it in clear text. `Gocommands` will ask you to type the missing field values in runtime.

 ## Troubleshooting